blain1995/100DaysOfCode/logs/days11to20.md

 I think this is my favourite project so far!
 (despite the fact I really was not in the mood to code today)

+## Day 12: 12th

+### Today's progress:

+Started some projects using object orientated programming, very different from the previous procedural programming projects I have completed.

+Tried to remake my coffee machine project but haven't quite polished it yet.. will upload the script tomorrow!

+### Thoughts:

+Fun!
+Definitely a step up from what I had been doing, but very enjoyable!